Mid-Atlantic era by name did not have an official starting

 date, nor did it cease to exist on a certain official date.
 However, the time boundaries that mark the beginning and end of

-Mid-Atlantic Championship Wrestling line up nicely at 1973 and
+Mid-Atlantic Championship Wrestling (by name) line up nicely at 1973 and

 1986 respectively, based on certain events that took place in those years.

 official documented reference to "Mid-Atlantic" Wrestling was actually in